 Amazon EC2 Jenkins plugin

-Launch EC2 instances as Jenkins slaves on demand
+Launch EC2 instances as Jenkins agents on demand

 • Name: AWS Cloud

-• Choose Use EC2 instance profile to obtain credentials
+• Use EC2 instance profile to obtain credentials

 • Instance Type: T2Micro